akvalv/Unclaimed-Property-Analysis/README.md

 # Unclaimed-Property-Analysis
-Using Data Wrangling Techniques to Identify which types of unclaimed properties are more important for financial institutions to focus on -- Data Wrangling Project focused on Data Cleaning, Extraction, Transformation and Reporting

 This project aims to analyze unclaimed property data to assist financial and accounting institutions in auditing and reporting unclaimed assets in compliance with state laws.